 7 Tips to Keep Your Mattress Clean

-Once you finish refreshing your mattress, you probably want to know how you can keep it fresh till the next scheduled clean-up.
+Once you finish refreshing your mattress, you probably want to know how to keep it fresh until the next clean-up.
 Here are seven tips to help you out:

 Use a Protective Cover